Qubinode/qubinode-installer/docs/index.rst

 The qubinode-installer
 ----------------------

-Downlaod and extract the qubinode-installer as a non root user.
+Download and extract the qubinode-installer as a non root user.

 ``
 cd $HOME
 wget https://github.com/Qubinode/qubinode-installer/archive/master.zip